ttntm/ttntm/src/blog/18-serverless-recipes-app.md

 Once logged in, registered users get 2 additional routes: "Create" and "My Recipes".
 As the respective title suggests, these pages can be used to either create additional recipes or to view a sortable list of the current user's recipes.
 Editing and deleting recipes is a part of each recipe's details page when logged in as the recipe's author.

 Each of the app's individual routes=pages was implemented as its own Vue {% ext "SFC", "https://vuejs.org/v2/guide/single-file-components.html" %} file, shared functionality (i.e. navbar, toast messages, etc.) makes use of reusable components.
-To tie it all together, Vue extensions like `vue-router` and `vuex` were used to manage rounting and application state more efficiently - you're welcome to browse the full list of dependencies {% ext "on GitHub", "https://github.com/ttntm/recept0r/blob/master/package.json" %} if you're interested in what other packages I used.
+To tie it all together, Vue extensions like `vue-router` and `vuex` were used to manage rounting and application state more efficiently - you're welcome to browse the full list of dependencies {% ext "on Codeberg", "https://codeberg.org/ttntm/recept0r/src/branch/main/package.json" %} if you're interested in what other packages I used.

 ### FaunaDB Setup